 In this guide you will find:

-The Speed Buttons feature will add two simple overlay buttons into the video player, which will allow the users to speed up or slow down the video playback.
+The Speed Buttons feature will add a menu to the player control bar, which will allow the users to speed up or slow down the video playback.
 It’s a handy feature for all kinds of instructional videos, and works well in combination with the AB loop function.

 Activating the Speed Buttons